 New technologies and technological systems continually exert an ever-greater influence on our lives today.
 Design, Technology and Engineering and the study of designed solutions to practical problems has emerged as an absolutely essential part of a comprehensive public education.
 Technologies represent the real-world application of scientific principles to solve problems and increase our efficiency in the world, as well as our enjoyment of it.

-Subjects taught in the Junior school are Architectural & Engineering Drawing (Years 9 & 10), Design & Technology (Years 7-10), Information & Software Technology (Robotics) (Year 10) .
+Subjects taught in the Junior school are Architectural & Engineering Drawing (Years 9 & 10), Design & Technology (Years 7-10), Robotics & Software Design (Year 10) .

-Subjects taught for the HSC are Engineering Studies, Software Design & Development, Information Processes & Technology (Accelerated) and Design & Technology (Accelerated).
+Subjects taught for the HSC are Engineering Studies, Software Design & Development and Design & Technology (Accelerated).

-Our courses provide students with exposure to pre-engineering concepts and activities in the areas of architectural & technical drawing, software design & programming, CAD, computer applications such as power point, spreadsheet, database, desktop publishing, hydraulics and structural engineering.
+Our courses provide students with exposure to pre-engineering concepts and activities in the areas of architectural and technical drawing, software design and programming, CAD, computer applications such as power point, spreadsheet, database, desktop publishing, hydraulics and structural engineering.
 These experiences are essential for students to form a solid foundation for post-secondary education career choices and University.

-Practical projects involve the mediums of Plastic, Wood & Metal and students design & construct a wide range of projects from Money Boxes & Tool Boxes to Side Tables & Chess Board Units.
+Practical projects involve the mediums of Plastic, Wood and Metal and students design & construct a wide range of projects from Desk Caddies, Bedside Tables and Chess Board Units.